GuruOrGoru/Inclusiv/README.md

-# PathForward 🚀
+# Inclusiv 🚀

 **Bridging Abilities to Opportunities**

-PathForward is an AI-powered career platform that matches individuals with disabilities to meaningful employment opportunities based on their skills and abilities, not their limitations.
+Inclusiv is an AI-powered career platform that matches individuals with disabilities to meaningful employment opportunities based on their skills and abilities, not their limitations.
 Our mission is to transform the employment landscape by focusing on what people can do, while providing intelligent accommodation recommendations and career pathway guidance.

 ## 🎯 Problem Statement